 Stanley Cup Finals Blues Vs Bruins – Special Teams

 During the 2018-19 NHL season, the Blues ranked 9th in the league with a 21.1% PP success rate, while the Bruins ranked 3rd at 25.9%.
 In the playoffs, St.Louis has gone 12-62 on PPs for a rate of 19.4%, ranking 9th of 16 playoff teams, while the Bruins have converted PPs at a rate of 34%, scoring goals on 17 of 50 chances, good for 1st out of all playoff teams.
 On the PK, the Blues ranked 9th with an 81.5% success rate during the season, while Bruins came in at 16th with a 79.9% success rate.
 In the playoffs, the Blues have killed 78% of penalties, good for 11th out of 16.
 The Bruins have been better on the PK, with a success rate 86.3%, ranking 4th out of 16.

 VERDICT: The Bruins have been more successful on the PP and PK, both in the regular season and playoffs.
 Their advantage on special teams will be a major factor in this series.

 ADVANTAGE: Boston Bruins

-Jordan Binnington helped turn the Blues’ season around, winning 24 of 30 games since taking over the job.
+Jordan Binnington helped turn the St. Louis Blues’ season around, winning 24 of 30 games since taking over the job.
 He has followed that up with a strong postseason.
 Jake Allen has experience and is a capable backup.
 Tuukka Rask had a disappointing regular season by his standards, but he has played incredibly well during the postseason.
 Rask has only allowed 9 goals during the Bruins’ current 7-game winning streak.
 During that span, he has stopped 220 out of 229 shots (.961 SV%).